11 Steps to Crafting a Nonprofit Appeal Letter

 Picture a potential donor scrolling through Facebook.
 We’ll call her Linda.

 Linda is a middle-aged woman who cares deeply about social issues and her local community.
-While she typically donates to several different charities throughout the holiday season, her budget is tight this year and her attention is limited due to everything going on in the world.
+While she typically donates to several charities throughout the holiday season, her budget is tight this year, and her attention is limited.
+How can your nonprofit organization create a compelling message to capture Linda’s attention and convince her that she should spend some of her hard-earned money on your charity?

 How to Craft Compelling Nonprofit Appeal Messaging